apomorovv/vanguard-multi-asset-portfolio/README.md

 market impact.
 Taxes, tax lots, leverage, shorting, and multi-period recourse are outside the present scope.
 Hardware noise, postselection, QPU queueing, and weak QUBO/allocation rank alignment currently limit quantum proposal quality.

-AI-assisted coding and writing tools supported review, analysis organization, test scaffolding, and documentation.
-Numerical results come from the preserved experiment outputs and independent validation tables.
-See the report for the full disclosure and references.